 2023 Toyota Tundra Engine

 Tundra uses a 5.7-liter iForce V-8 engine, producing 381 horsepower and 401 pound-feet of torque.
 It was paired with a six-speed automatic transmission.

 For 2023, we hope that the new iForce MAX will be a hybrid drivetrain with a twin-turbocharged or naturally aspirated V-6 engine due to three intake runners on each side and the letter “MAX” blue.

 This nonhybrid version of the six-cylinder produces 409 horsepower and 479 pound-feet torque in the new global Land Cruiser.

-The new powertrain will broaden the Tundra’s appeal now as more hybrid and full-size electric pickup offerings are available today.
+The new powertrain will broaden the Tundra’s appeal as more hybrid, and full-size electric pickup offerings are available today.

 Given Toyota’s hybrid history, the brand could offer the 2023 Tundra with a gasoline-electric hybrid powertrain option, placing it in the front row in a segment that has just warmed up for electrification.

 Such an arrangement would allow Toyota trucks to compete well with the 2022 Ford F-150 and available hybrid powertrains.

 The 2023 Toyota Tundra is expected to evolve based on the current truck style.
 Inside, the new Tundra will welcome Toyota’s latest Entune infotainment technology.
 This includes a 12.0-inch touchscreen infotainment system and a large head-up display unit.